Few medical doctors have been as lauded—and loathed—as James Marion Sims.

 To treat this woman’s injury, Sims realized he needed to look directly into her vagina.
 He positioned her on all fours, leaning forward, and then used his fingers to help him see inside.
 This discovery helped him develop the precursor to the modern speculum: the bent handle of a pewter spoon.

 From his examination, Sims could see that the patient had a vesicovaginal fistula.
 With no known cure for the ailment, Sims began experimenting in 1845 with surgical techniques to treat such fistulas.
-If the patients’ masters provided clothing and paid taxes, Sims effectively took ownership of the women until their treatment was completed.
+If the patients’ owners provided clothing and paid taxes, Sims effectively took temporary ownership of the women until their treatment was completed.
 He later reflected in his autobiography The Story of My Life on the advantages he found to working on people that were essentially his property: “There was never a time that I could not, at any day, have had a subject for operation.”
 According to Sims, this was the most “memorable time” of his life.

-But Did Patients Consent?
+But Did His Enslaved Patients Consent?

 Sims wrote that the women had “clamored” for the operations to relieve their discomfort—but whether they consented or not was never captured in any other historical record.
-As Bettina Judd, assistant professor of Gender, Women and Sexuality Studies at the University of Washington, points out, consent isn’t always about “whether you can say yes; it’s also whether you can say no.”
+As Bettina Judd, assistant professor of gender, women and sexuality studies at the University of Washington, points out, consent isn’t always about “whether you can say yes; it’s also whether you can say no.”

 Today, we know three of the names of the female fistula patients from Sims’s owns records—Lucy, Anarcha, and Betsey.
 The first one he operated on was 18-year-old Lucy, who had given birth a few months prior and hadn’t been able to control her bladder since.
 During the procedure, patients were completely naked and asked to perch on their knees and bend forward onto their elbows so their heads rested on their hands.
 Lucy endured an hour-long surgery, screaming and crying out in pain, as nearly a dozen other doctors watched.
 As Sims later wrote, “Lucy’s agony was extreme.”
 She became extremely ill due to his controversial use of a sponge to drain the urine away from the bladder, which led her to contract blood poisoning.
-“I thought she was going to die…it took Lucy two or three months to recover entirely from the effects of the operation,” he wrote.
+“I thought she was going to die… It took Lucy two or three months to recover entirely from the effects of the operation,” he wrote.

-For a long time, Sims’s fistula surgeries were not successful.
+For a long time, Sims’ fistula surgeries were not successful.
 After 30 operations on one woman, a 17-year-old enslaved woman named Anarcha who had had a very traumatic labor and delivery, he finally “perfected” his method—after four years of experimentation.
 Afterward, he began to practice on white women, using anesthesia, which was new to the medical field at the time.

-Experimenting on Slave Children
+Experimenting on Enslaved Children

 Writer and medical ethicist Harriet Washington says Sims’s racist beliefs affected more than his gynecological experiments.
-Before and after his gynecological experiments, he also tested surgical treatments on enslaved black children in an effort to treat “trismus nascentium” (neonatal tetanus)—with little to no success.
+Before and after his gynecological experiments, he also tested surgical treatments on enslaved Black children in an effort to treat “trismus nascentium” (neonatal tetanus)—with little to no success.
 Sims also believed that African Americans were less intelligent than white people, and thought it was because their skulls grew too quickly around their brain.
-He would operate on African-American children using a shoemaker’s tool to pry their bones apart and loosen their skulls.
+He would operate on African American children using a shoemaker’s tool to pry their bones apart and loosen their skulls.

 In the 1850s, Sims moved to New York and opened the first-ever Woman’s Hospital, where he continued testing controversial medical treatments on his patients.
-When any of Sims’s patients died, the blame, according to him, lay squarely with “the sloth and ignorance of their mothers and the black midwives who attended them.”
+When any of Sims’s patients died, the blame, according to him, lay squarely with “the sloth and ignorance of their mothers and the Black midwives who attended them.”
 He did not believe anything was wrong with his methods.

-Sims’s practices ignited controversy during his lifetime, says Washington.
+Sims’ practices ignited controversy during his lifetime, says Washington.
 The medical community debated his methods, and some of his white colleagues even openly objected to his experiments, saying he took things too far.